75 Engaging Speech Topics for College Students in 2026

 How long should a college speech be?

-Most college speech assignments are 5 to 10 minutes.
+The length depends on the assignment, but most college speech courses assign speeches between 5 and 10 minutes.
+Persuasive speeches tend to be on the longer end (7 to 10 minutes) because you need time to build your argument and address counterpoints.
+Informative speeches are often 5 to 7 minutes.
+Impromptu speeches are usually 2 to 4 minutes.
 A good rule of thumb is about 125 to 150 words per minute of speaking.
-For a 7-minute speech, aim for about 900 to 1,050 words in your script.
 Always practice with a timer and build in a small buffer so you are not rushing at the end.

 ðŸŽē Generate More Random Topics